tailor-cms/xt/docs/edit-package.md

 ## Question Elements

-Content elements can be configured as composite elements using the `isQuestion` flag in the manifest.
+Content elements can be configured as question elements using the `isQuestion` flag in the manifest.
 Each question can utilize `QuestionContainer` component from `@tailor-cms/core-components` package which is used to wrap the component in the container with the question prompt, content element slot, hint,